 An organization can never be fully immune to cyber-attacks.
 The best strategy in this age of disruption is one that minimizes downtime, optimizes return to business as usual (BAU), and reduces the risk of loss of reputation and revenue.
 A robust data security strategy is the first line of defense, while a secure and rapid recovery plan acts as the last.

-The joint Cyber Resiliency solution from HCL and Dell Technologies improves resiliency with an agile, robust, and coordinated strategy that identifies, protects, and recovers business systems, applications, and critical data they hold.
-The partnership leverages HCL’s service expertise and domain proficiency, as well as Dell’s infrastructure; formulating an operating procedure that assures business continuity, while offering low RTO and highest security standards to critical data.
-The HCL Dell Ecosystem Unit is able to consistently deliver Dell Technologies’ cyber recovery solution across all four methods- hosted, on-premises, and infrastructure services in a virtual vault together or as a fully managed solution.
+The joint Cyber Resiliency solution from HCLTech and Dell Technologies improves resiliency with an agile, robust, and coordinated strategy that identifies, protects, and recovers business systems, applications, and critical data they hold.
+The partnership leverages HCLTech’s service expertise and domain proficiency, as well as Dell’s infrastructure; formulating an operating procedure that assures business continuity, while offering low RTO and highest security standards to critical data.
+The HCLTech Dell Ecosystem Unit is able to consistently deliver Dell Technologies’ cyber recovery solution across all four methods- hosted, on-premises, and infrastructure services in a virtual vault together or as a fully managed solution.